 Mineral Creek Trail is a 9.4 mile lightly trafficked out and back trail located near Roslyn, Washington that features a lake and is rated as difficult.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from July until October.
+The trail is primarily used for hiking, camping, and backpacking and is best used from July until October.
 Dogs are also able to use this trail.

 Mineral Creek trail follows Mineral creek up to Park Lake, with access to the Pacific Crest Trail.